-There are many brands of rosin on the market, with quality being lower, using cheaper ingredients, and higher, with handpicked ingredients and a more sophisticated fabrication process.
-In general, rosin is more affordable if it doesn’t have added ingredients.
-As you start to add extra, it will sound better but will increase in price.
-We will review here 6 of the best violin rosins that can help you to perform better.
+There are many brands of rosin on the market, with lower quality products using cheaper ingredients, and higher quality products using handpicked ingredients and a more sophisticated fabrication process.
+In general, rosin is more affordable if it doesn’t have added ingredients, other oils, and additives.
+When you start to add extra elements to the rosin, it will sound better but will increase in price.
+We will review here six of the best violin rosins that can help you to perform better.

 What is rosin?